UPDATE: Legal Research in Bosnia and Herzegovina

 - Pravna hronika.
 Sarajevo: Visoko sudsko i tužilačko vijeće Bosne i Hercegovine ; London: AIRE Centre.
 ISSN 2712-2115

 There were some initiatives regarding the creation of free access, integral legal database which would incorporate laws brought by different levels, even including their unofficial English translations.
 Unfortunately, these projects didn’t survive.
 Today, one can only point to previously mentioned resources of official publishers but not all of them are free of charge.
 There are also efforts of the individuals and networks of individuals to collect and dispose legal materials online via portals or personal web pages, but having in mind criteria of reliability, it would be recommendable to turn to publishers of official gazettes.
 However, there is previously mentioned commercial database of legal acts, commentaries, and case law Paragraf.

 5. Legal Education in B&H

 Completing a legal education in B&H takes four years.
 After finishing law school, one is conferred a university degree and the title of “BA in Law”.
 One of the first conditions that graduate lawyers need to fulfill in order to perform certain legal duties is to pass a professional exam.
 The number of years which one must spend working in legal affairs before being able to take this exam depends on where the required experience has been gained.
 For example, a person who worked for two years in a court or public attorney’s office, prosecution authorities’ office, or lawyers’ office is entitled to apply for said professional exam.
-When this exam is passed, one should gain at least two years of working experience in certain legal affairs in order to apply for the bar exam, which is organized by the entity lawyers associations, Lawyers Association of FB&H or Lawyers Association of RS which also keep their Register books.
+When this exam is passed, one should gain at least two years of working experience in certain legal affairs in order to apply for the bar exam, which is organized by the entity lawyers associations, The Bar Association of the Federation BiH or The Bar Association of RS which also keep their Register books.
 Lawyers registered in these Register books can represent parties in their legal affairs.